LplusKira/SNE_lab/README.md

   usrid	itemid	rating	somethingNotImportant
   ```

-# procedure of adding modules <-- if you have time:
+# procedure of adding modules <-- no matter what:
   ```
   0. add the module and its test in `test.py`
   ```